luyunghsiang/LPIRC/README.md

      - Only required user's data is written to a csv file for post processing
 5. Get power meter readings from powermeter.
      - Powermeter readings are also stored in the same database.
+6. Stop the powermeter measurements upon timeout or client logout.
+7. Compute score based on the mAP and the energy dissipated.

 ### Requirements:
 -----------------